banzai-inc/fixtures-component/README.md

   (unload! [adapter store data]))
 ```

-Implement your own adapter with the two methods, and you're set.
-See [here for a full example](https://github.com/banzai-inc/fixtures-component/blob/master/src/fixtures/adapters/jdbc.clj).
+Implement your own adapter with the two methods, and you're set:

 ```clojure
 (require '[fixtures.protocols :as p])